-Viral Meme Chorus Lyrics Prompts: 10 Internet-Cultural Templates
+Viral Meme Chorus Lyrics Prompts: 10 Templates (+ Suno Setup)

 A meme chorus is not a regular pop chorus with a joke in it.
-It is a 4-bar sound-shape that the brain treats more like a ringtone than like a song — and the wrong-on-purpose absurdity is exactly what makes it loop.
-AI tries to “write a real chorus” unless you explicitly free it from coherence.
-Ten copy-ready meme-chorus prompts below, each locking the absurd structure, the recognizable pattern, and the no-narrative rule.
+It is a 4-bar sound-shape the brain treats more like a ringtone than a song, and the wrong-on-purpose absurdity is exactly what makes it loop.
+Left to its defaults, any model tries to “write a real chorus” with a story and an emotional arc, which is the opposite of what goes viral.
+Below are 10 copy-ready meme-chorus prompts, each locking the absurd structure, the recognizable pattern, and the no-narrative rule, plus the exact Suno Custom Mode settings to turn the words into an actual loop.

 The structure meme choruses actually use